Let's Talk About Your Salary

 - What is the expected work week – 40 hrs?
 37.5 hours?
 35 hours?

 - Perks - What are the perks?
 Add-ons such as paid memberships at health clubs, paid travel, tuition reimbursement can mean a lot.
 Is there an onsite fitness center, are there company outings or events, free breakfast or lunch or snacks, transportation bonuses and passes, free parking, etc.?
 Even product discounts can be important if the firm manufactures products you love!

-Even though you need to be well informed, do not spend too much time discussing salary, benefits, time off, etc., on the first interview – unless you know for certain there will only be one interview.
+Even though you need to be well informed, do not spend too much time discussing salary, benefits, time off, etc., on the first interview.
 Make sure all of the employer’s questions about you, your experience and qualifications, and your questions about the nature of the job they are offering have been covered before you discuss compensation, benefits and perks.
 Also, your JobGiraffe consultant may be able to answer many of these compensation questions for you.

 Know When to Quit Bargaining